AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 Legitimate hits:

-- these three use the GLOBAL_VAR macro and were already supported by reinitializeGlobals: StaticFlags, DynFlags, Linker
+- these three use the GLOBAL_VAR macro and were already supported by reinitializeGlobals: `StaticFlags`, `DynFlags`, `Linker`

-- my focus: FastString.string_table
+- my focus: `FastString.string_table`

-- I don't know what these are for: Panic.interruptTargetThread, InteractiveEval.noBreakStablePtr
+- I don't know what these are for: `Panic.interruptTargetThread`, `InteractiveEval.noBreakStablePtr`

-Of all these global variables, I think only string_table needs information flow from the plugin back to the compiler.
+Of all these global variables, I think only `string_table` needs information flow from the plugin back to the compiler.

 ### Option 2: The Lighterweight Workaround